meryemsevvalar/Basic-Fetch-API/README.md

-Fetching JSON files with fake API in ReactJS
+Fetching JSON files with fake API in ReactJS (work it in terminal)